Explanation of Course Numbers

 Mechanical analysis of biological systems.
 Characterization of living tissue.
 Applications of statics, solid mechanics, kinematics, and elementary dynamics to the human musculoskeletal system.
-May be taken for graduate credit with departmental approval.
-Prerequisites: APSC 2057, CE 2220.
-(Spring, Every Year).
+May be taken for graduate credit with permission of the department.
+Prerequisites: APSC 2057 and CE 2220.
+(Spring, Every year)

 MAE 3134.
 Linear System Dynamics.
 3 Credits.

 Modeling of linear mechanical, electrical, and fluid systems as transfer functions and in state space.
 Linearization, discretization.
 Laplace and z-transforms.
 Natural frequencies and damping, free vibration, forced vibration.
 Measurement techniques, parameter estimation, and computer simulation.
 Time and frequency domain analysis.
-Prerequisite: APSC 2113; corequisite: APSC 2058.
+Corequisite: APSC 2058.
+Prerequisite: APSC 2113.
+(Spring, Every year)

 MAE 3145.
 Orbital Mechanics and Spacecraft Dynamics.
 3 Credits.

 Coordinate systems and transformations, rocket equation, two-body problem, orbit transfers, orbit perturbations, attitude dynamics and stability of symmetric spacecraft, environmental and control torques.
 Prerequisite: APSC 2058.
 (Fall)

 MAE 3155.
 Aerodynamics.
 3 Credits.